aimms/documentation/webui/quick-start.rst

 .. image:: images/transnet-widgetaction-string_v470.png
     :align: center

-For details about declaring and filling the configuration string for the widget actions please see the Widget Actions section.
+For details about declaring and filling the configuration string for the widget actions please see the `Widget Actions section <widget-options.html#widget-actions>`_.

 In our case at hand the specification of the widget actions introduced above results in the functionality shown below, which executes the same action as the button for modifying input data: